google-github-actions/get-gke-credentials/README.md

 If you are hosting your own runners, **and** those runners are on Google Cloud, you can leverage the Application Default Credentials of the instance.
-This will authenticate requests as the service account attached to the instance. **This only works using a custom runner hosted on GCP.**
+This will authenticate requests as the service account attached to the instance and requires `GCLOUD_PROJECT` environment variable to be set. **This only works using a custom runner hosted on GCP.**

 ```yaml
 - id: get-credentials